 3. Try it all!

 There's more to rafting than just sitting in a boat and paddling away.
 Don’t get us wrong, enjoying the gorgeous scenery that the Kicking Horse River has to offer is definitely an option!

 To make the most of the day, though, Glacier’s owner and fellow raft guide Ryan Johannesen says to try out the fun challenges the guides suggest, such as the famous rodeo move, or taking a dip in the water.

 “People are just so pumped after they do that,” he adds.

-On large days, there can be quite a lot of people roaming around the warehouse, and a lot of our guests are strangers to each other.
-For some, being immersed within a large group of people can be fairly overwhelming.
-This can keep people a bit quiet throughout parts of the day.
+For many, being immersed in a large group of people can be fairly overwhelming.
+This can keep people quiet throughout parts of the day.

 Wake up.
 Go after it.
 Repeat.

-If you have any other questions feel free to send an email or call us anytime at 1 877 344 RAFT
+If you have any other questions about booking a whitewater rafting trip, feel free to contact us.
+You can send an email to firstname.lastname@example.org or call us anytime at 1 877 344 7238

 We hope to see you on the river soon!